briansunter/logseq-plugin-gpt3-openai/README.md

 OpenAI has limits on how often you can call them.
 If you get this error, you'll need to wait a bit before trying again.
 See this [article](https://help.openai.com/en/articles/5955598-is-api-usage-subject-to-any-rate-limits) for more info on the rate limits.
 You can call it faster if you have a paid account.

+#### `Model not available`

+You may have mistyped the model name, or need to generate a new API key, if you're upgrading to a paid account from a free account, or using a beta model that is not available to the public.
 #### `Refused to set unsafe header "User Agent"`

 This error doesn't cause any issues besides the error message in the console.
 It's a known issue with the OpenAI API.
 See [this issue](https://github.com/openai/openai-node/issues/6) for more details.
 I'm working on a PR to their library to support browser usage.
 Ignore this error for now.